Mongolian military ranks: Shoulder board of government officials

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

+Enlisted personnel

 Branch and service color

 Colors padding of shoulder boards and piping on uniforms are used in order to represent the type of branch or military organization.

 Historical

 Ranks and insignia from 1990 to 1998

 In 1990, by the decree of Presidium of People's great khural, officers and non-commissioned officers insignia changed to 1936 design ulzii and "AA" letters of abbreviation People's army removed from enlisted personnel's shoulder board.